-- Extension of the margin periods of risk; - Inclusion of the specific correlation risk; - Determination of a stressed Effective EPE calculated based on a calibration reflecting a particular period of stress. - 2.
-Non-modelled exposure -mark-to-market method
+- Extension of the margin periods of risk; - Inclusion of the specific correlation risk; - Determination of a stressed Effective EPE calculated based on a calibration reflecting a particular period of stress.

+2. Non-modelled exposure method SA-CCR

-For non-modelled counterparty credit risk exposures, the exposure at default for derivatives is calculated applying the Standardised Approach for Counterparty Credit Risk ("SACCR") conform the requirements of article 274 of EU regulation.
+For non-modelled counterparty credit risk exposures, the exposure at default for derivatives is using the Standardised Approach for Counterparty Credit Risk ("SACCR") in accordance with Article 274 of Regulation (EU) No. 876/2019.

-The SACCR exposure at default for a netting set is calculated based on:
+The exposure at default of a netting set using the standardised approach to counterparty risk is based on:

-- a replacement cost ("RC"), calculated in accordance with article 275; - a potential future exposure, calculated in accordance with article 278; - and the regulatory factor alpha, fixed in accordance with article 274.
+- a replacement cost ("RC"), calculated in accordance with article 275; - a potential future exposure (PFE), calculated in accordance with article 278; - and the regulatory factor alpha, fixed in accordance with article 274.

-The exposure at default for securities financing transactions ("SFTs") is calculated applying the Financial Collateral Comprehensive Method conform article 223 EU regulation n° 575/2013.
+The exposure at default for securities financing transactions ("SFTs") is calculated applying the Financial Collateral Comprehensive Method in accordance with article 223 EU regulation n° 575/2013.